へ, に, で particles which and when to use?

 へ vs に

 There are some situations where both particles have the same meaning in the sentence, both are used to indicate destination or direction.
-On occasions like this, either of the 2 can be used, it will be correct and it will have the same meaning.
+In such cases, either of the 2 can be used, it will be correct and have the same meaning.
 Examples:

 • 家に帰ります。 (uchi ni kaerimasu)